-IAMF Title IAMF Text Phase Implementation Action Reporting Schedule Implementation Party Reporting Party Implementation Text Implementation Mechanism Transportation Additional Features in the Cities of Fresno and Bakersfield In addition to the measures listed above, the Authority will also perform the following in the cities of Fresno and Bakersfield: Maintain detection at signalized intersections where alignment changes or widening is necessary, in order that the traffic signal does not need to be placed on recall (fixed timing).
+IAMF Title IAMF Text Phase Implementation Action Reporting Schedule Implementation Party Reporting Party Implementation Text Implementation Mechanism Transportation F-B TR-IAMM #11 f Fresno and Bakersfield: S t s Implement measures in Bakersfield Monthly Contractor Contractor Implement measures to reduce impacts Condition of design build contract that the traffic signal does not need to be placed on recall (fixed timing).
 Changeable message signs (CMS) will be employed to advise motorists of lane closures or detours ahead.
 The CMSs will be deployed seven days before the start of construction at that location.
 Where project construction would cause delays on major roadways during the construction period, the project will provide for a network of CMS locations to provide adequate driver notification.
 For example, construction-related delays at the railroad grade separations that lead to SR 99 interchanges will require CMS placement to the east to allow drivers to make alternate route decisions.
 In the case of work on Shaw Avenue, recommended placement would be a CMS at Shaw Avenue just east of SR 41 and a CMS at Shaw Avenue just east of Palm Avenue.
-Similar CMS usage will be required along Ashlan Avenue, Clinton Avenue, McKinley Avenue, Olive Avenue, and Belmont Avenue.
-The Authority, in conjunction with the City of Fresno Public Works Department and City of Bakersfield Public Works Department, will develop a traffic management plan for the surface transportation network to minimize potential impacts on public safety services.
+Similar CMS usage will be required along Ashlan Avenue, Clinton Avenue, McKinley Avenue, Olive Avenue, and Belmont Avenue. • The Authority, in conjunction with the City of Fresno Public Works Department and City of Bakersfield Public Works Department, will develop a traffic management plan for the surface transportation network to minimize potential impacts on public safety services.
 During project construction, alignment of roadways to be grade-separated and freeway overpasses to be reconstructed will be offset from the existing alignment to facilitate staged construction, wherever possible.
 The Authority will also include the following measures specific to the city of Fresno: Clinton Avenue over SR 99 and Ashlan Avenue over the Union Pacific Railroad (UPRR) will be offset from their existing alignments to allow the existing roadway to remain open while the new structure is being built.
-It is recognized by the city that this type of staging may necessitate temporary ramps t Design/ pre- construction/ construction Implement measures in Bakersfield Monthly Contractor Contractor Implement measures to reduce impacts Condition of design-build contract Two of the three crossings will remain open at any given time at the existing railroad crossings at Divisadero, Tuolumne, and Stanislaus
+It is recognized by the city that this type of staging may necessitate temporary ramps to and from SR 99 during various phases of construction.
+Four travel lanes will be maintained from 7 a.m. to 9 a.m. and from 4 p.m. to 6 p.m. on Shaw Avenue from Cornelia to Blythe Avenue (at UPRR), on Ashlan Avenue from Parkway to Valentine Avenue (at UPRR), and on Clinton Avenue from Marks Avenue to Weber Avenue (at SR 99).
+The Veterans Boulevard overpass and construction of new alignments of Golden State Boulevard and Bullard Avenue will be completed and open to traffic prior to the closure of the Carnegie Avenue at-grade railroad crossing.
+One lane of traffic in each direction must be maintained at all times for Olive Avenue and McKinley Avenue for construction of the proposed grade separations.
+No full closures of these crossings will occur, with the exception of short duration closures of less than 72 hours not more than once per month.
+During any Belmont Avenue closures that are determined to be necessary, the adjacent crossings of Olive Avenue and Divisadero Street will remain open with no lane closures at the two crossings.
+Two of the three crossings will remain open at any given time at the existing railroad crossings at Divisadero, Tuolumne, and Stanislaus Authority = California CDSM = cement dee CHA = collision haza CIDH = cast-in-drillec CMP = Construction CMS = changeable n EQ = earthquake rd analysis I hole Management Plan MOA = Memorandum of Agreement PHA = preliminary hazard analysis RWQCB = Regional Water Quality Control Board SHPO = State Historic Preservation Officer SR = State Route SWPPP = Stormwater Pollution Prevention Plan TVA = threat and vulnerability assessment